 The ISTJ (Introversion, Sensing, Thinking, Judgment) personality type describes individuals with a high degree of integrity.
 To solve problems, they adopt practical, logical, and realistic approaches.
 They believe in the importance of duty toward others, especially family members.
 To the ISTJ personality type, one must be organized to maintain order and to function efficiently.
 Abiding by logic, rules, standards, and set protocols puts ISTJs at ease and highlights how they think.
 It is important for them to uphold traditions and cultural practices.
 They place value on responsibility and take pride in their accomplishments.
 Their achievements typically come from projects on which they spent much of their time.
 Their detail-oriented nature makes them seem like perfectionists, but they are usually accurate and patient in their endeavors.

 ISTJs rarely make blanket assumptions about people and situations.
 Instead, they analyze people and situations, checking facts before making assertions.
 They are not reactive; rather, they tend to research and organize their thoughts before speaking or acting.
 They have little patience for nonsense, because behaviors, words, and actions that are not based in logic mean little to them.
 People with an ISTJ personality type also expect that others spend as much time and effort analyzing and researching, using facts to meet goals.
 Indolence and indecision annoy ISTJs.
 They quickly lose patience with others who challenge them with inaccurate facts, false assumptions, or irrational ideas.
 They also expect others to be punctual, as they are.
 ISTJs may be quick to anger if one is late to an appointment or misses a deadline.
+Again, if you want to enhance your personal development, you need a personal development coach.
+We've lined up a 30-min session with a World Class professional for free (Click Here).

 This strict and formal way of thinking is more common than other personality types.
 Making up approximately 13 percent of the population, ISTJs are excellent employees.
 Most employers and co-workers describe them as compliant workers, who are devoted to their jobs.
 They are hardworking and loyal.
 People with this personality type crave structure and guidance.
 They prefer employers who adhere to company rules, standards, and protocols.
 Additionally, they respect superiors and the hierarchical chain.
 ISTJ personality types love responsibilities—the more tasks the better.
 They enjoy any opportunity to prove that they are the best at their jobs.